ArbiKodraj/microeconometrics-course-project-ArbiKodraj/README.md

 ## Replication

 In this notebook I concentrate on the essential results of the author.
 I follow its structure, additionally I draw on further studies to express some statements and findings.
 Furthermore, I strictly follow Oreopoulos procedures and apply the same methods as he does.
 I have changed some methods, such as the interactive regression with a time fixed effect, in favour of my replication.
-The reason for this is that on the one hand the results do not change much and differ only marginally from x results and on the other hand they allow me to replicate all results completely.
+The reason for this is that on the one hand the results do not change much and differ only marginally from Oreopoulos results and on the other hand they allow me to replicate all results completely.
 This is explained in more detail in the notebook.
 Furthermore, I perform additional, own methods to check the robustness of the results.
 The resulting outputs are compared to the outputs of Oreopoulos.
 Finally, I will put the empirical findings into a political context and discuss Oreopoulos's suggestions for possible policy interventions and extend them with mine.